 ○ Solutions for drug testing.

-Let’s get started; It’s vital you grasp the basics of drug testing, so you understand what to expect and how drug tests work.
+Let’s get started; you must grasp the basics of drug testing to understand what to expect and how a drug test works.
 The first rule is to follow the manufacturer’s instructions, and the second rule is to use our guide to get the best from testing.

 - Check the urine temperature and validity of the sample before testing.